GabeStah/Test.io/Five-Tips-for-Prioritizing-Regression-Test-Automation/Five-Tips-for-Prioritizing-Regression-Test-Automation.md

 ## 1. Focus on Customers and Revenue

 One of the simplest prioritization techniques to implement is the focus on test which are critical to customers.
-Rather than relying on complex algorithms or metrics to prioritize your test suite, this technique simply requires one or two individuals to go through the test list and evaluate each test case with one thought in mind: __How impactful is this test case for the customer?__  A [`customer-allotted priority`] ensures that test priorities remain customer-oriented by aligning the prospective needs and wants of the customer with the prioritization of the tests within the test suite.
+Rather than relying on complex algorithms or metrics to prioritize your test suite, this technique simply requires one or two individuals to go through the test list and evaluate each test case with one thought in mind: __How impactful is this test case for the customer?__  A [`customer-allotted priority`] ensures that test priorities remain customer-oriented, by aligning the prospective needs and wants of the customer with the prioritization of the tests within the test suite.

 Once customer needs have been established and worked into test ordering, the next logical step is to focus on `revenue priority` throughout the test suite.
-Arranging tests based on their likely impact on incoming revenue is a simple yet powerful technique that forces the test suite to automatically hone in on the most mission-critical test cases for getting a fully-functional and well-rounded product out the door at the end of the development life cycle.
+Arranging tests based on their likely impact on incoming revenue is a simple, yet powerful, technique that forces the test suite to automatically hone in on the most mission-critical test cases, order to get a fully-functional and well-rounded product out the door at the end of the development life cycle.

 ## 2. Maintain a Lean Test Suite

 Regression testing inherently requires continuous testing throughout the software development life cycle in order to quickly detect faults and implement necessary fixes.
 As the size of your test suite expands, it becomes an absolute necessity to frequently remove tests from the test suite, lest the suite become too bloated, slow, and unwieldy.

 Finding the right balance between the overall requirement coverage and the speed of the test suite can be challenging, so often it is useful to implement a minimization technique to help you keep your test suite as lean and mean as possible.
-Using a minimization technique, such as the [`greedy algorithm`], allows you to easily reduce the size of your test suite in a logical and heuristic manner by identifying tests which cover the broadest spectrum of faults, and then loosely prioritizing tests within the suite based on that coverage.
+Using a minimization technique, such as the [`greedy algorithm`], allows you to easily reduce the size of your test suite in a logical and heuristic manner, by identifying tests which cover the broadest spectrum of faults, and then loosely prioritizing tests within the suite based on that coverage.

 Maintaining a smaller test suite is particularly important when dealing with automated testing suites, since regression testing often demands that the test suite is executed with every build and for every change made to the project.
 While ignoring this requirement and splitting the test suite into smaller chunks is a viable options to reduce execution time, that can potentially cause it's own set of problems if a particular test is delayed too long into development or for two many subsequent builds.
 Once that test does finally come around again, it may shed light on faults that were unseen before and require _even more_ regression than if the full suite had been used in the first place.

 ## 3. Favor Tests Which Avoid the UI

 It is no doubt possible to create automated tests which aim to test the UI and user functionality of the product.
 Many libraries exist to help developers and QA teams automate testing at the interface level, across a wide range of languages.
 However, testing at the UI level is largely a practice that should come as a last resort in terms of priority within automated regression testing.
-By its very nature, the UI is extremely volatile, as often even when the functionality that is behind the UI is still working correctly, minor changes in the UI itself can cause test failures left and right.
-Therefore, even in the most well designed test suites, UI tests will frequently fail during automated regression testing, and require much further analysis or even manual testing to resolve.
+By its very nature, the UI is extremely volatile, as often, even when the functionality that is behind the UI is still working correctly, minor changes in the UI itself can cause test failures left and right.
+Therefore, even in the most well-designed test suites, UI tests will frequently fail during automated regression testing, and require much further analysis or even manual testing to resolve.

-Instead, automated regression tests should focus on lower level layers of the product, such as unit testing, the API, and service integrations.
-Allow the automated power of computers to handle the more of the rapid, low-level testing, while allowing humans, via `crowdtesting` or in-house QA, to deal with interface testing.
-Humans are great at finding "fit-and-finish" issues and can easily adapt to small changes in the interface, whereas computers and automated tests tend to find it extremely challenging.
+Instead, automated regression tests should focus on low-level layers of the product, such as unit testing, the API, and service integrations.
+Allow the automated power of computers to handle more of the rapid, low-level testing, while allowing humans, via `crowdtesting` or in-house QA, deal with interface testing.
+Humans are great at finding "fit-and-finish" issues and they can easily adapt to small changes in the interface, whereas computers and automated tests tend to find it extremely challenging.

 ## 4. Use Metrics